2023 Most Popular East Asian Languages Doctor's Degree Schools

 Check out the East Asian doctor's degree programs at these schools if you want to attend one of the most popular in the United States.

 Our analysis found Columbia University in the City of New York to be the most popular school for East Asian languages students who want to pursue a doctor’s degree in the United States.
-Columbia is a fairly large private not-for-profit school located in the city of New York.
+Columbia is a very large private not-for-profit school located in the city of New York.

 Of the 9 students majoring in East Asian at Columbia, 67% are male and 33% are female.